mcgrof/kvm-boot/README.md

 ## Preparing for first kvm-boot use on guest

-Once you are done with the installation of the guest there are a few more things you will want to set up to be a happy camper Linux developer using kvm-boot, you can set these up using the same guest-install script as described above and booting from the hard disk.
+Once you are done with the installation of the guest there are a few more things you will want to set up to be a happy camper Linux developer using kvm-boot, you can set these up using the same install-kvm-guest script as described above and booting from the hard disk.

 You will want to do the following: